As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Tangy raspberry oranges – better known as blood oranges – and sweet Cara-Cara oranges come together in this flavorful Fresh Raspberry Orange Juice that boasts a beautiful pink hue.
+Tangy raspberry oranges—better known as blood oranges—and sweet Cara Cara oranges come together in this flavorful Fresh Raspberry Orange Juice recipe that boasts a beautiful pink hue.

-Citrus fruits are an important source of vitamins and nutrients, the most prevalent of which is Vitamin C. The Vitamin C in one orange of any given variety can be as high as 50mg, or 100% of the daily recommended amount for adults.
+Yes!
+Citrus fruits are an important source of vitamins and nutrients, the most prevalent of which is Vitamin C. The Vitamin C in one orange of any given variety can be as high as 50 mg, or 100% of the daily recommended amount for adults!
 Oranges are also an important source of water-soluble antioxidants.
 Potassium, fiber and folate are also a few of the important nutrients you’ll get in oranges.
-You can read more about the power of antioxidants in this article from the Harvard T.H.
-Chan School of Public Health.

 Should You Peel Oranges Before Juicing?